 - Quarter Horse

-The initial purchase cost of the horse is a large expense that usually requires an upfront payment.
 The cost of daily care and maintenance would vary depending on several factors, but it is important to know that horses are expensive to keep.
 Financial basic care includes:

 - Feeding